 Translink, a division of the Department of Transport and Main Roads (TMR) is committed to protecting your privacy.
 Translink is bound by the Information Privacy Act 2009 (the IP Act) which regulates the way in which Queensland government agencies must manage personal information.
 It addresses concerns about any unauthorised use of this information and gives individuals a right of access to personal information held about them.
-TMR’s Information Privacy Plan sets out details of the types of personal information we hold and how we handle this information.
+TMR’s Privacy Policy sets out details of the types of personal information we hold and how we handle this information.

 Collection

-• sign up for a go card or apply for concession fares;
+• sign up for a go card;

-• contact and correspond with us, for example to ask for information or to ask for assistance through our call centre.
+• contact and correspond with us, for example, to ask for information or to ask for assistance through our call centre.

 Registered smart cards